WeatherLab/fsodoc/source/database/query_builder.rst

 ``$builder->where()`` accepts an optional third parameter.
-If you set it to FALSE, CodeIgniter will not try to protect your field or table names.
+If you set it to FALSE, FSO will not try to protect your field or table names.

 ::